+So how long does it take to do a cross country road trip?
 The drive from Los Angeles to New York City is 2776 miles and takes roughly 41 hours without stopping.
 At 8 hours a day, that would take you five days to complete.

-But what about stops and you know…enjoying the ride?
+But what about stops and, you know…enjoying the ride?

 America is the 3rd largest country in the world, so there’s a lot of ground to cover when driving cross country.
 It’s estimated that it takes about three months to see every state in the lower 48.

 THE BEST ROAD TRIP ROUTES IN THE US